-Organizations Main Areas of Responsibility 1.
-Ministry of National Food Security and Research: Animal Husbandry Chief Veterinary Officer, disease surveillance and control; Commissioner epidemiology, drugs and vaccines and dairy sector Animal health conditions for import and export; meat inspection for Animal Quarantine exported meat/casings.
-Controls at border inspection posts.
-Under Department Animal Quarantine (Import and Export of Animal Products Ordinance, 1979) National Veterinary Disease surveillance; veterinary drug testing; vaccination quality Laboratory and residue testing Import/export controls at 26 border inspection posts for plant Department of Plant pests/diseases.
+Organizations Main Areas of Responsibility National Veterinary Laboratory Disease surveillance; veterinary drug testing; vaccination quality and residue testing Department of Plant Protection Import/export controls at 26 border inspection posts for plant pests/diseases.
 Operates under Plant Quarantine Act 1976.
-Protection Responsible for authorization of pesticides (Pesticide Ordinance 1971) Grain Quality Testing Sampling and testing for import and export of grains (and other Laboratory foods); pesticide residue and aflatoxin testing 2.
-Ministry of Science and Technology:

-Organizations Main Areas of Responsibility Pakistan Standards and Quality Control Authority The Pakistan Standards and Quality Control Authority, under the Ministry of Science and Technology, is the national standardization body.
+Responsible for authorization of pesticides (Pesticide Ordinance 1971) Grain Quality Testing Laboratory Sampling and testing for import and export of grains (and other foods); pesticide residue and aflatoxin testing 2.
+Ministry of Science and Technology: Pakistan Standards and Quality Control Authority The Pakistan Standards and Quality Control Authority, under the Ministry of Science and Technology, is the national standardization body.
 It is responsible for enforcement of standards and to inspect and test products and services, including food items, for their quality, specification and characteristics during use, and for import and export purposes.
 3. Ministry of Health: National Institute of Health Communication with provinces on food safety 4.
 Ministry of Commerce: The Customs Department Its primary function is to ensure that imported foods meet Pakistan's labeling and shelf-life requirements, are not on the list of banned items, and are assessed the appropriate tariffs.
-5. Provincial Governments Provincial Food Authorities Enforcement of food safety and quality standards.
+5. Provincial Governments : Provincial Food Authorities Enforcement of food safety and quality standards.
 Department of Health Food safety in retail/catering and processing establishments for national market.
-Department of Plant Protection Plant pest and disease surveillance; control on use and distribution of pesticides Livestock/Dairy Departments Meat and dairy inspection at farm/ slaughterhouse/ dairy; poultry and eggs inspection at producer level 6.
-Other Institutions: Pakistan Council of Scientific and Industrial Research (PCSIR) Analytical and Testing Services for importers and exporters; Quality Control Services Biotechnology, Food Technology and Fermentation Pakistan Agriculture Research Council (PARC) Pesticide residue and aflatoxin testing, any other plant, seed and animal related testing

-Organizations Main Areas of Responsibility Pakistan Council for Research in Water Resources (PCRWR) Water and related testing Consumer Rights Commission of Pakistan (CRCP) It is the first national consumer organization in the country, which approaches the issue of consumer protection in comprehensive a holistic terms.
+Department of Plant Plant pest and disease surveillance; control on use and distribution

+Organizations Main Areas of Responsibility Protection of pesticides Livestock/Dairy Meat and dairy inspection at farm/ slaughterhouse/ dairy; poultry Departments and eggs inspection at producer level 6.
+Other Institutions: Pakistan Council of Analytical and Testing Services for importers and exporters; Scientific and Industrial Quality Control Services Biotechnology, Food Technology and Research (PCSIR) Fermentation Pakistan Agriculture Pesticide residue and aflatoxin testing, any other plant, seed and Research Council (PARC) animal related testing Pakistan Council for Research in Water Resources Water and related testing (PCRWR) Consumer Rights It is the first national consumer organization in the country, which Commission of Pakistan approaches the issue of consumer protection in comprehensive and (CRCP) holistic terms.
 Its vision and strategies have significant cross linkages with both market practices and issues of governance.